Splints: Blind splints

 Because the splint bone does have some mobility independent of the cannon bone, it can cause tension and strain on the periosteum of the splint bone where the interosseous ligament attaches.
 The horse will then lay down new bone and the area will become inflamed.
 "Blind splints" are named because the bony reaction happens on the inside border between the splint bone and cannon bone, where it can not be seen, and is usually not palpable.
 Besides causing pain as any active splint reaction can, the swelling can impinge on the suspensory ligament.
 This condition is difficult to diagnose, but ultrasound is generally diagnostic.
 MRI and CT also show these well.

 Symptoms

 Splints usually cause mild lameness (a grade of 1–2 out of 5).
 The injured area is hot, painful, and inflamed with a small bony swelling.
 However, splints do not always cause lameness, especially once "cold".
 More severe lameness is sometimes associated with a fractured splint bone, or soft tissue injury adjacent to the splints.

 "Blind splints" usually produce mild lameness that is difficult to pinpoint because there is no obvious swelling, pain, or bony changes related to the exterior of the splint bone.
 At times, bone proliferation on the axial border of the splint bone can be seen radiographically, but ultrasound is much more sensitive for detecting blind splints.

 The body will eventually absorb some of the bone it placed down in the splint, flattening out the splint over several months and possibly making it completely disappear.
-A splint involving the cannon alone is more likely to disappear than one involving the splint bone itself.